How to Plant and Grow Epazote (Wormseed)

 Epazote leaves can be dried and used later.

 If you’re bumping up against a blizzard and want to get your plants out of the ground before they’re buried in snow, pull the entire plant and hang it upside down in a cool, dust-free room.
-Make sure there’s plenty of room between each stalk, with adequate airflow to prevent mold.

-Check them after seven to 10 days; if the leaves appear dry and they crumble easily, they are ready for storage.
+Check them after seven to 10 days.
+If the leaves appear dry and they crumble easily, they are ready for storage.
 Take your stalks down, remove the leaves, and discard the stems.

 Store the leaves in a jar with a tight-fitting lid in a cool, dark place.
 Remove and crumble leaves as you need them.